SayakaIsBaka/LR2Arena/README.md

 ## Special thanks

 - Nothilvien for writing LR2mind's original code and the original injector's code (in C++) and basically giving me the motivation to actually make this (yet again)
+- [MatVeiQaaa](https://github.com/MatVeiQaaa) for the invaluable help with finding the hooking spots, especially for chart loading
 - Mushus for making [bms-parser](https://github.com/Mushus/bms-parser) (which I totally stole the code of for the BMS parsing part again)
-- marie for testing the program with me
+- marie and AYhaz for testing the program with me